-Join us live for an opportunity to take part in the conversation with our exceptional speakers
+- Join us live for an opportunity to take part in the conversation with our speakers

-RCP CPD (Application in progress for 4 points) N.B.
-As per recent RCP guidance, delegates accessing the archived version of the event may record this in their CPD diary using the approval code provided for the live event for up to four weeks after the event date.
+- N.B.
+As per RCP guidance, delegates accessing the archived version of the event may record this in their CPD diary using the approval code provided for the live event for up to four weeks after the event date.

 (Once registered you will receive details of how to join the webinar live and access content after the event)

 Your money goes directly towards teaching and training our acute medicine trainees and furthering development and support for our teams across Wales.

 There may be those who are unable to attend the webinar live despite registering and making a payment.
 In order to allow this cohort to benefit from the contributions of our faculty, we are planning to record the webinar and allow access to this content for those delegates.
 If you are registering for the event, we will accept this as consent to the recording and distribution of the content to delegates.

 Unfortunately we are unable to accept refunds after the event has taken place, but you will be able to benefit from access to the recorded talks.